 The first step of diagnosis is to record the severity of the heart murmur by simply hearing it with a stethoscope.
 The sound is given a score from one to six and based on the score it is further taken for evaluation.
 The kind of sound, the timing of the murmur and other such things are also recorded.
 Sometimes, the doctor monitors the murmur over a period of time during regular checkups.

-If the doctor suspects any underlying heart issue, he usually prescribes some evaluations like a chest X ray, ECG or an echocardiogram.
+If the doctor suspects an underlying heart issue, he usually prescribes some evaluations like a chest X-ray, ECG or an echocardiogram.
 An echocardiogram is a scan of the various parts of the heart that can capture an abnormality in it.

 Mild heart murmurs, usually, do not signify anything abnormal.
 However, some cases can indicate a vessel or valve problem in the heart.
 Some children who show symptoms like a blue colouration of skin, feeding and breathing difficulties also exhibit heart murmur as a symptom of blood mixing due to cyanotic heart disease.
 A complete evaluation is usually done by the physician if he suspects any abnormality.